 Users must clean up after their event and remove any excess trash.
 Failure to leave the room in good condition may result in loss of privileges for meeting room use.

 FVRL sponsorship of a program or exhibit does not constitute an endorsement of the content of the program or the views expressed by participants.

 Meetings and events must be without charge and open to the public.
 No products or services may be advertised, solicited or sold in library meeting spaces or on library property.
 In keeping with the Mission of FVRL, information may be distributed at no charge.
 The sale of works by presenters such as books, music or artwork will be allowed with prior approval.
 Collection of dues is permissible as part of the regular business of a non-profit organization.

-Fund-raisers to benefit the library, sponsored by the Friends of the Library groups, Fort Vancouver Regional Library Foundation or other FVRL-related organizations will be allowed.
-When it furthers FVRL’s Mission to do so, the library may co-sponsor programs or exhibits with other agencies, organizations, institutions or individuals, including those that require a fee for attendance for cost recovery purposes.
+Fundraisers to benefit the library, sponsored by Friends of the Library groups, Fort Vancouver Regional Library Foundation, or other FVRL-related organizations will be allowed.
+When it furthers FVRL’s Mission to do so, the library may co-sponsor programs or exhibits with other agencies, organizations, institutions, or individuals, including those that require a fee for attendance for cost recovery purposes.